randomcoder67/GoTube-YouTube-Client/README.md

 ## Version

 * Currently in "Beta" state, features are present and working but may be buggy
-* UI subject to change (i.e. some parts still look ugly and I think of a better idea)
+* UI subject to change (i.e. some parts still look ugly and I may think of a better idea)

 ## Installation